-Ronald M. Harper Ph.D, Professor of Neurobiology for the David Geffen Medical Center at UCLA.
+Ronald M. Harper Ph.D is a Professor of Neurobiology for the David Geffen Shool of Medicine at UCLA

 Dr. Harper, I would first like to thank you for allowing the time for us to discuss this matter.
 “National sleep awareness week” precedes America’s change to daylight savings time, yet it has received so little attention outside of your professional field.
 For how many years has this awareness movement been established, and how are you and your peers at the UCLA medical center involving yourselves with raising public awareness in 2011?